John Larroquette: Personal life

 Larroquette met his wife Elizabeth Ann Cookson in 1974 while working in the play Enter Laughing.
-They were married July 4, 1975, as that was the only day they had off from rehearsals.
-Cookson brought her daughter Lisa from a previous relationship into the marriage, and she and Larroquette would have two sons together, Jonathan and Benjamin.
-Jonathan co-hosts a comedy podcast called "Uhh Yeah Dude".
+They married on July 4, 1975, as that was the only day they had off from rehearsals.
+Cookson had a daughter, Lisa, from a previous relationship, and she and Larroquette would have two sons together, Jonathan and Benjamin.
+Jonathan co-hosts a comedy podcast called Uhh Yeah Dude.

 Larroquette battled alcoholism from the mid-1970s to the early 1980s.
-On The Tonight Show with Jay Leno on March 10, 2007, he joked, "I was known to have a cocktail or 60."
+On The Tonight Show with Jay Leno on March 10, 2007, he joked, "I was known to have a cocktail or sixty."
 He stopped drinking on February 6, 1982.